parris/iz/README.md

         return value.indexOf('test') === 0;
     };
     iz.addValidator('startsWithTest', dummyValidator);
-    iz.starsWithTest('test string');
+    iz.startsWithTest('test string');

-    //only do this if you are certain, you need to iz.addValidator('string', dummyValidator, true); //for override of existing validator
+    //for override of existing validator, only do this if you are sure. iz.addValidator('string', dummyValidator, true);